F-Salehi/CURE_robustness/README.md

 # CURE_robustness
-CURE is an adversarial training algorithm via a curvature regularizer.
+CURE is a deep network training algorithm via a curvature regularizer.
+Networks trained using CURE can achieve significant adversarial robustness.

 ### Dependencies
 ---